-Not long ago I found a copy of a book from the early 1900s that was used in Charlotte Mason’s schools.
-Many books like this contain an introduction full of helpful comments, but the introduction to this book was so refreshing that I wanted to share a portion of it with you.
+On my bookshelf I have a copy of a book from the early 1900s that was used in Charlotte Mason’s schools.
+Many books like this contain an introduction full of helpful comments, but the introduction to this book is so refreshing that I want to share a portion of it with you.

-Of course, it stands to reason that the comments would dovetail with Charlotte’s philosophy.
-But I often find it helpful to read the same sentiments put into different words.
+Of course, it stands to reason that the comments would dovetail with Charlotte’s philosophy, since she recommended and used this book.
+But I often find it helpful to read the same ideas put into different words.

-The book is a resource for teaching beginning reading and writing called The Happy Reader by E. L. Young, and the introduction is titled “Hints to Young Teachers.”
-Though addressed to those dealing with beginning reading, I think there is a timeless reminder in its words for all of us—young or old, new or experienced.
+This little book is a resource for teaching beginning reading and writing.
+It’s called The Happy Reader by E. L. Young, and the introduction is titled “Hints to Young Teachers.”

 Do not forget that the education of the child’s mind is of infinitely more importance than the acquirements of reading and writing; these may be put off for years without injury to the child’s career, but the cultivation of reason, imagination, observation and sympathy, cannot be put off without injury to its moral and intellectual development.
 Therefore, do not trouble yourself at all about the child’s progress, but be very careful of its growth.
 Never treat its mistakes as faults, nor scold it for forgetting, but if it appears dull or inattentive revise your own method and redouble your efforts to interest it.
 Haphazard methods, hurry and worry, are the worst enemies of progress, but give the child a logical method and sympathetic attention, and it cannot fail to make as much progress as its intelligence is capable of.

-Charlotte put it this way: “It cannot be too often said that information is not education” (Vol. 3, p.
-169).
 Acquiring facts or skills is not true education.
-Yet it is easy for us to forget that truth when we are surrounded by requirements and tests that focus on how many academic facts and skills our students have acquired.
+Yet it is easy for us to forget that fact when we are surrounded by requirements and tests and checklists that focus on how many academic facts and skills our students have acquired.

 Focus more on growth than on progress.